Updated December 1, 2020 . AmFam Team

 A used car had a “life” before you, and it’s important to understand what the car has been through.
 It’s up to you to gather information and do your research — especially if you’re considering purchasing a used car from a private seller.

-Start by asking the owner some general questions about the usage and mileage.
-You may learn something about the vehicle’s history that will come in handy down the road just by chatting.
+Start by asking the owner some general questions about usage and mileage.
+You may learn something key about the vehicle’s history that will help inform your decision on whether to buy or to continue shopping.

-A reputable dealer should provide some information about the car’s history for you.
-For instance, the dealer will offer a list of all the services that were performed on your vehicle at any franchise in the U.S. A car from a dealership may also be CPO, which usually guarantees that the car has had regular maintenance performed, and that it has never been in a serious accident or had a major repair.
+A reputable dealer typically provides some information about the car’s past for you.
+For instance, the dealer will offer a list of all the services that were performed on your vehicle at any franchise in the U.S. Better still, some used car from a dealerships may also be certified pre-owned (CPO) authorized, which usually guarantees the car has had regular maintenance performed, and that it has never been in a serious accident or had a major repair.
 CPO-endorsed cars usually come with a limited warranty, too.

 A warranty can provide the peace of mind that your car will keep running for at least a certain amount of time.
 But you don’t necessarily have to buy your car from a dealer to be protected under one.

-The warranties provided by the manufacturer when a car is new are transferable to a later owner regardless of whether the car is sold by an individual or a dealer.
+The warranties provided by the manufacturer when a car is new are transferable to the next owner, regardless of whether the car is sold by an individual private seller or a dealer.
 Depending on how new the car is that you are purchasing, you may still have some of the new car warranty remaining.

-However, if a warranty is important to you, CPO may be the way to go.
+If a warranty is important to you, purchasing a CPO vehicle may be the way to go.
 CPO cars always come with an additional warranty, although the specifics vary between automakers.
-The warranty is the primary reason CPO cars cost more than non-CPO cars, so if having a warranty is important to you, it may be worth the additional cost.
+The warranty is the primary reason CPO cars cost more than non-CPO cars, that extra peace of mind may be worth the additional cost.

 Whichever option you choose, your American Family agent (Opens in a new tab) will be there to support you and help you find the right insurance to protect your new or used vehicle.
 Learn more about our car insurance options and how to select the best coverage for your used car.